Abortion in New York: Protests

+Following the overturn of Roe v.
+Wade on June 24, 2022, AM New York Metro estimated that 17,000 protesters gathered in Washington Square Park, in New York City, to demonstrate against the ruling, with thousands more in Union Square.
+Others were spread throughout Grand Central Station, Bryant Park, and city streets.
+On July 7, an anti-abortion protester was charged with disorderly conduct for allegedly preventing access to a clinic in Hempstead, and an abortion rights rally in support of the clinic was held on July 21 in Mineola.
+On December 3, seven people were arrested when anti-abortion protesters clashed with abortion rights protesters outside of a clinic in Manhattan.

+On February 4, 2023, anti-abortion protesters clashed with abortion rights protesters outside of a clinic in Manhattan.
+On May 6, 2023, four people were arrested after anti-abortion protesters clashed with abortion rights protesters outside of St. Patrick's Old Cathedral in Manhattan.

+On March 23, 2024, 7 people were arrested during an abortion rights counter-protest of an anti-abortion march in Manhattan.

+On September 28, 2024, a rally and vigil for Amber Thurman and Candi Miller was held in Washington Square Park in Manhattan.

+On November 9, 2024, an anti-Trump rally was held in Manhattan.

 Anti-abortion views and activities

 Activism

 In 1873, Anthony Comstock created the New York Society for the Suppression of Vice, an institution dedicated to supervising the morality of the public.
 Later that year, Comstock successfully influenced the United States Congress to pass the Comstock Law, which made it illegal to deliver, through the U.S. mail, any "obscene, lewd, or lascivious" material.
 It also prohibited producing or publishing information pertaining to the procurement of abortion, or the prevention of conception or venereal disease, even to medical students.

 Activities

 In April 1992, anti-abortion activists organized the "Spring of Life" protests in Buffalo.
 This was one of three large anti-abortion protests that received extensive media coverage.